-If you encounter any problem during an ongoing contest, post it on the respective problem page.
+- If you encounter any issue during an ongoing contest, post it as a comment on the respective problem page.
 The problem setter will help you get over it.

-After the contest, all queries related to any specific problem should be posted on the editorial page of the problem on discuss.
+- After the contest, all queries related to any specific problem should be posted on the editorial page of the problem on the discuss forum.

-Avoid using any online IDE’s or code sharing sites like pastebin to share your code.
+- Avoid using any online IDE’s or code sharing sites like pastebin to share your code.
 In case you must, the responsibility of protecting your code lies solely with you.
 If you’re using ideone, you can read about protecting your code on there.
 Or you can use our IDE.

-Not adhering to the above set of guidelines may lead to suspension of your account and/or reduction in your rating points.
+Not adhering to the above set of guidelines may lead to suspension, permanent ban of your account, and/or reduction in your rating points.
 You may also lose all claims on prizes or past rewards of any kind.

 By agreeing to our Code of Conduct, you also agree to adhere to our Terms of Service.